-A car accident—even a minor one—can throw things into turmoil.
+A car accident in Philadelphia—even a minor one—can throw things into turmoil.
 The consequences can be much more difficult if you suffered injuries.
 If someone else’s negligence caused the accident, understanding some basics can be helpful.

 If you carry more traditional insurance coverage, the negligent driver’s insurance will cover your losses, which may include damages for pain and suffering.
 There is, however, a mechanism for allocating the percentage of fault and adjusting your compensation accordingly.
 Because the determination of fault and allocation of responsibility can get very complicated, a dedicated car accident attorney can help.